-It’s perhaps unsurprising then, that the beginning of the year is traditionally a time when we all start thinking about submitting a holiday request and jetting off to sunnier climes – where possible, of course.
+It’s perhaps unsurprising then, that the beginning of the year is traditionally a time when we all start thinking about submitting a holiday request and jetting off to sunnier climes.
 However, it isn’t all sunshine and roses in the office when the annual leave requests start rolling in…

 Annual leave aggravation?

 Annual leave is the one thing that virtually all employees truly value, but it can also be the biggest cause of aggravation in the workplace.
 For example, in 2013 officebroker.com surveyed 500 workers about their holiday entitlements and discovered 1 in 20 had strategically booked their holidays simply to annoy a colleague.

 In addition, 13% of employees revealed they’d never share their holiday intentions for fear of co-workers booking the same time.
 And lastly, 1 in 10 office workers said booking holidays was the biggest cause of conflict in their organisation.